-South Africa cannot afford a system of local government which fails to maximise the benefits of the country’s limited resources.
+South Africa cannot afford a system of local government that fails to maximise the benefits of the country’s limited resources.

-The IFP therefore believe that local government should not be permitted to become a bureaucratic burden on taxpayers.
-Local government should be “lean and mean”, and the costs to the taxpayers in terms of administration and remuneration of municipal councillors should represent a realistic ratio to its budget, tax base and services rendered.
+The IFP therefore believes that local government should not be permitted to become a bureaucratic burden on taxpayers.
+Local government should be ‘lean and mean’, and the costs to the taxpayers, in terms of administration and remuneration of municipal councillors, should represent a realistic ratio to its budget, tax base and services rendered.
 Municipalities should moreover refrain from viewing themselves as the only provider of services.
-Ideally, they should only perform those functions which the private sector cannot perform more cost effectively with comparable levels of service.
+Ideally, they should only perform those functions that the private sector cannot perform more cost effectively with comparable levels of service.
 At the very least, public sector/private sector partnerships should be pursued more vigorously.
 Local government should also be truly customer focused, with a greater orientation towards both public accountability and public service.
 Municipalities should be required to operate on more commercial lines, denoting budgeting in terms of strategic planning.